 Alkanet Anchusa officinalis is a perennial member of of the borage family and in the same genus as the weed bugloss Anchusa arvensis, but despite the common name, the one grown here is not the dyer’s alkanet whose roots have been widely used to produce a red dye.

 Woad Isatis tinctoria is one of the cabbage family, a biennial leafing one year and flowering the next.
 The blue dye is extracted from the leaves.
 One of the first in the garden to flower each year, the yellow fuzz in May giving way to a black mass of seed pods in late summer.
 The woad in the garden now self-seeds, but we usually germinate a few under glass each spring, just in case.
-One of the few dye plants to have been grown commercially.
+One of the few dye plants to have been grown commercially in the north.

 Dyer’s chamomile Anthemis tinctoria is a short-lived perennial that flowers profusely in summer, similar to coreopsis in being a composite, but distinguished by the finely dissected foliage with a silvery tinge and the all-yellow heads (shown in a photograph below).
 Like woad, it now self-seeds in the garden.